 Outbound Linking

 As I’ve been saying for years, outbound links will increase your visibility on the web and for many reasons.
-One it adds credibility to your content increasing the quality score.
+One, it adds credibility to your content increasing the quality score.
 Secondly, Google likes to crawl as much as possible and if you can provide a relevant link to a helpful resource and the user clicks-through and sticks, then Google will reward you for it.
 The rules are simple, do not link to any page or site that competes for the same type of traffic.
 Link only to high authority sites like .edu, .gov or any high PR site.
-For an example just look at my outbound links here or in this post Post-panda Article Marketing Tips.
+For an example just look at my outbound links here.

 Less is More